United States Government Information

 Science.gov (“USA.gov for Science”)

-Citing Government Information Sources Using MLA (Modern Language Association) Style (University of Nevada, Reno)
+Citing Government Information Sources Using MLA (Modern Language Association) Style (Purdue Online Writing Lab)

 Cheney, Debora.
 The complete guide to citing government information resources: a manual for social science and business research.
 3rd ed.
 Bethesda, MD: LexisNexis, Congressional Information Service, 2002.
-(Reference Room: J9.5 .G37 2002)
+Reference First Floor (non-circulating): J9.5 .G37 2002)

 Government Documents Home